mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

-With this change, we create a subclass that will mock the `createOrderLoadContext` method:
+With this change, we create a subclass that will mock the <code>createOrderLoadContext</code> method:

 {% highlight groovy %}
 class OrderInformationServiceBeanWithMockableDependencies extends OrderInformationServiceBean {